-As many as three TU78 slave tape transports can be attached to each TA78 master tape subsystem.
-These add-on drives are identical to the TU78 slave tape drives now in the field.
-This protects your investment by allowing you to connect any TU78 slave you now have to the newer TA78 master tape subsystem.
+As many as three TU79 slave tape transports can be attached to each TA79 master tape subsystem.
+These add-on drives are functionally identical to the TU78 slave tape drives now in the field.
+This protects your investment by allowing you to connect any TU78 slave you now have to the newer TA79 master tape subsystem, and also allows you to attach the new TU79 slave onto an existing TA78 string.

-The TA81 Tape Subsystem- The Economical Midrange Choice
+The TA81 Tape Subsystem - The Economical Midrange Choice

 The TA81 is Digital's midrange, HSC-based magnetic tape subsystem.
-Because it is a streaming tape drive, the TA81 is mechanically simpler than the TA78.
+Because it is a streaming tape drive, the TA81 is mechanically simpler than the TA79.
 The TA81, therefore, costs less to own and maintain.
-Users concerned with high availability may find it especially cost-effective to configure a pair of TA81s rather than one TA78 master and slave.
 Efficient design allows the TA81, with its formatter, to be packaged in a single waist-high cabinet with room left over for a disk drive in the same cabinet.

 With its streaming tape technology, the TA81 is ideal for applications involving sustained input/output such as high-capacity disk backup, data archiving, or recording from high-speed test equipment.
 It can also use traditional start/stop technology for the slower data transfers associated with journaling, transaction processing, and classical data processing.
-This low-speed start/stop function is useful for limited activity of this type, but heavy transaction-processing applications are better served by the high-speed TA78 subsystem.
+This low-speed start/stop function is useful for limited activity of this type, but heavy transaction-processing applications are better served by the high-speed TA79 subsystem.

-Tape Resource Sharing for Greater Accessibility and Availability
+Tape Resource Sharing for Greater Accessibility and Availability at Lower Cost

-The TA78 and TA81 subsystems provide a fast, shared-access resource for all VAXcluster System users.
-The ability to share resources is exceptional because the TA78 and TA81 are connected to the HSC50 or HSC70 Server, using DSA interconnects and protocols.
+The TA79 and TA81 subsystems provide a fast, shared-access resource for all VAXcluster System users.
+The ability to share resources is exceptional because the TA79 and TA81 are connected to the HSC50 or HSC70 Server, using DSA interconnects and protocols.
 The server operates as a specialized, independent node in the cluster, performing many I/O functions and leaving the host CPUs free to perform other tasks.

-Resource sharing provides many benefits - but the two most important ones save you time.
-When multiple tape drives are shared via the HSC50 or HSC70, rather than being local to a single CPU, there is less likelihood of multiple users contending for a single drive, and more likelihood that you can access a drive when you need it.
+Resource sharing provides many benefits - but the two most important ones save you time and money.
+When multiple tape drives are shared via the HSC server, rather than being local to a single CPU, there is less likelihood of multiple users contending for a single drive, and more likelihood that you can access a drive when you need it.
 You also save time in the event that a tape drive malfunctions.
 Rather than waiting for repairs to be completed, you can generally access a functioning drive and complete your application.